Seeing as Cinematical celebrated its

 to America was an instant classic that reminded us to chase after what we want and not wait around for it come

+to us.
 When Billy Crystal realizes that all he really

 does in life is sell air, it's just the beginning of what eventually amounts to a mid-life crisis.
 In order to help